GPlates/GPlates/doc-python-api/sample-code/pygplates_create_conjugate_isochrons_from_ridge.rst

 .. note:: The use of ``None`` in, for example, ``ridge_feature.get_name(None)`` results in a :meth:`name<pygplates.Feature.get_name>` property only getting created if the ridge feature has a name.

-And finally the isochrons are save to a new file using :meth:`pygplates.FeatureCollection.write`.
+And finally the isochrons are saved to a new file using :meth:`pygplates.FeatureCollection.write`.
 ::

     isochron_feature_collection.write('isochrons.gpml')